instadeepai/DEgym/README.md

 ## 🤝 Contributing

 If you wish to contribute to DEGym, please refer to the [contribution guidelines](/docs/contributing.md) and follow the [development installation](/docs/installation.md#2-development-installation) for setting up the development environment with testing and linting tools.
+This is the [list of maintainers](/docs/maintainers.md).

 ## ↩️ Citation